 \begin{theorem} In any realization of the internal-external visibility graph $(\mathcal{G}_int,\mathcal{G}_ext,\mathcal{P})$, the lower and upper chains of each channel $C$ are convex. \end{theorem} \begin{proof} For the sake of a contradiction, assume that there is a channel $C$ in the realization of $(\mathcal{G}_{int},\mathcal{G}_{ext},\mathcal{P})$ that is not a convex polygon.
-Except for the vertices of the cut edges, any pair of adjacent vertices to a vertex on $C$ are visible from each other in $\mathcal{G}_{int}$.
-Therefore, the internal visibility graph $\mathcal{G}_{int}$ forces that such a concavity on the boundary of $C$ must happen on some vertices of the cut edges that cross this channel.
+Except for the vertices of the cut edges, for each vertex of $C$, its pair of adjacent vertices on this channel are visible from each other in $\mathcal{G}_{int}$.
+Therefore, such a concavity on the boundary of $C$ can occur only on some vertices of the cut edges that cross this channel.
 Without loss of generality, assume that such a concavity happens on the boundary of $C$ in Fig.~\ref{fig:6}, when we connect $O_1$ to $O_2$.
-The vertices $A_1$ and $O_2$ are invisible pairs in $\mathcal{G}_{ext}$.
+The vertices $A_1$ and $O_2$ are non-visible pairs in $\mathcal{G}_{ext}$.
 According to Observation~\ref{cond:2}, they have at least one and at most two blocking vertices, one on the clockwise and the other on the counter-clockwise walks from $A_1$ to $O_2$.
 The vertex $O_1$ is such a blocking vertex on the counter-clockwise walk from $A_1$ to $O_2$.
-On the other hand, the last visible vertex from $A_1$ in $\mathcal{G}_{ext}$ along the clockwise walk on $\mathcal{P}$ toward $O_2$ is a vertex like $B_2$ and the last visible vertex from $O_2$ in $\mathcal{G}_{ext}$ along the counter-clockwise walk on $\mathcal{P}$ toward $A_1$ is another vertex like $B_1$ which is further than $B_2$ from $O_2$.
-Note that $O_1$ and $O_2$ lie on the boundary of a hole before cutting and we have added extra vertices on all boundary segments of this hole.
-The vertices $A_1$, $B_1$ and $B_2$ are such extra and distinct vertices.
-Then, according to Observation~\ref{obs:2} the invisible pair $(A_1,O_2)$ does not have a blocking vertex in the clockwise walk from $A_1$ to $O_2$.
+On the other hand, the last visible vertex from $A_1$ in $\mathcal{G}_{ext}$ along the clockwise walk on $\mathcal{P}$ toward $O_2$ is a vertex like $B_2$ and the last visible vertex from $O_2$ in $\mathcal{G}_{ext}$ along the counter-clockwise walk on $\mathcal{P}$ toward $A_1$ is another vertex like $B_1$ which is farther than $B_2$ from $O_2$.
+Note that $O_1$ and $O_2$ lie on the boundary of the same hole before cutting and we have added extra vertices on all boundary segments of this hole.
+The vertices $A_1$, $B_1$, and $B_2$ are such extra and distinct vertices.
+Then, according to Observation~\ref{obs:2}, the non-visible pair $(A_1,O_2)$ does not have a blocking vertex in the clockwise walk from $A_1$ to $O_2$.
 Therefore, in any realization of $(\mathcal{G}_{int},\mathcal{G}_{ext},\mathcal{P})$, $O_1$ is the only blocking vertex of $A_1$ and $O_2$ which means that $O_1$ lies above the segment $A_1O_2$ and vertex $O_1$ is a convex vertex on the boundary of $C$.
 The same argument implies that $O_2$ is also a convex vertex on the boundary of $C$, which contradicts our assumption that $C$ is concave on $O_1$ or $O_2$. \end{proof}